What Are Autoimmune Disorders?

 These include hormone replacement, corticosteroids, strong immune-suppressants, pain suppressing medications, anti-depressants and anti-psychotics, and injections.

 Another Way to Think About Autoimmune Disorders

-Those interested in treating possible causes, not masking symptoms, believe that autoimmune disorders are not separate, unrelated conditions.
+Those interested in addressing possible causes, not masking symptoms, believe that autoimmune disorders are not separate, unrelated conditions.

-Rather, they are all autoimmune disorders occur when the body is overburdened by the cumulative effect of a toxic load from various sources.
+Rather, they can occur when the body is overburdened by the cumulative effect of a toxic load from various sources.